BOARDS AND AFFILIATIONS

-In the unprecedented year of 2020, after years of advocating for digital rights and equality online, I founded the Nordic Digital Rights and Equality foundation, along with five other experts in the field.
+After years of advocating for digital rights and equality online, in the middle of the Covid19 pandemic, I founded the Nordic Digital Rights and Equality foundation in 2020, along with other Nordic experts in the field.
 Our goal is to work towards equality and democracy in the Nordic region by developing and sharing knowledge about digital rights and responsibilities, while protecting people's right to safely partake in discussions and other activities online.
 For more, please visit nordref.org.

 SOUTH OF FORGIVENESS & THE PLAIN TRUTH